 Great question.
 Let's learn a little about Dr. Dowtin's background.

 She is a licensed clinical professional counselor (LCPC) in the state of Maryland and registered for teletherapy in Florida.
 Also, she has advanced degrees and training in school and clinical psychology (Ph.D.).
 She has worked with individuals and families for over ten years.
 Her practice is for individuals of most ages (conception through age 5 and then 18 years+).
-Her passion is working with people who have experienced trauma (including attachment and relationship trauma, childhood trauma, and PTSD), abuse/assault, anxiety, identity development, and depression.
+Her passion is working with people who have experienced trauma (including attachment trauma, childhood trauma, and PTSD), abuse/assault, anxiety, identity development, and postpartum depression.

 She has completed advanced training as a perinatal mood and anxiety disorder counselor.
 Therefore, she is highly qualified to work with individuals during the perinatal period (e.g., during pregnancy and for the first two years postpartum).
 This includes all genders and adoptive parents.
 Also, she has specialty training in parenting problems (e.g., parenting challenges related to infants and young children).